-In addition to the stability criteria in Section 3-3-1, each vessel receiving a fire fighting notation is to comply with the additional intact stability criteria in Appendix 5-4-A1.
+In addition to the stability criteria in Section 3-3-1, each vessel fitted with water monitors for fire fighting operation is to comply with the additional intact stability criteria in Appendix 5-4-A1.
 Stability calculations and corresponding information for the Master are to be submitted for review and approval.
 The submission of evidence showing approval by an Administration of stability of the vessel for the fire fighting operation in accordance with a recognized standard may be acceptable.